talkable/talkable-docs/source/android_sdk/advanced.rst

 ------------------------------------

 At first you should :ref:`create an origin <android_sdk/integration>`.
-Then you sould pass it to TalkableOfferFragment via Bundle.
+Then you should pass it to TalkableOfferFragment via Bundle.
-After this you can use the fragment as you want.
+After this you can start using the fragment.

 .. code-block:: java